Akash-Vijay/IP-Sweeper/README.md

 # IP-Sweeper
-A bash script to find all active IP Addresses in a network. <br><br>
+A bash script for Linux to find all active IP Addresses in a network. <br><br>

 ## How to run